hulloitskai/hash512/README.md

 # bpasswd

-_A tiny utility for making bcrypt password hashes._
+_A tiny CLI utility for making bcrypt password hashes._

 **Check out the [releases](/releases) for downloads.**